Is infrared-collinear safe information all you need for jet classification?: JFN performance: gapless jet classification

 We quantify the performance of the different classifiers in terms of the Receiver Operator Characteristic (ROC) curve and the Area Under the Curve (AUC) of ROC curve.
 The ROC curve is the cumulative distribution function of the true positive rate vs. the false positive rate of a classifier as the decision threshold is varied.
 The AUC takes values between 0.5 and 1, where 0.5 (1) corresponds to a random (perfect) binary classifier.
 We estimate the statistical uncertainty of the AUC by training the deep sets four times for each choice of the subjet radius $r$ and using the standard deviation as the uncertainty.

 Fig.~\ref{fig:aucandroc_pt500} (left) shows the JFN results for $q$ vs. $g$ jet discimination using inclusive subjet clustering and 2M jets for training, validation and testing.
 The top panel shows the AUC performance as we change the inclusive subjet radius $r$, and the bottom panel shows the ROC curves for several $r$.
 For comparison, we also show the PFN result.
 In the case of the AUC plot, we display the PFN classifier as the leftmost point on the $r$ axis.
-As expected, we find that for the smallest subjet radii $r$ the performance of the PFN is recovered.
-Strikingly, however, the performance of the JFN does not significantly diminish as $r$ is increased for values of the subjet radius $r \lesssim 0.01$.
+As expected, for $r=R$ we obtain a random classifier since all particles are clustered into a single subjet that is identical to the original jet.
+Similarly, we find that for the smallest subjet radii $r$ the performance of the PFN is recovered.
+Strikingly, however, the performance of the JFN does not diminish as $r$ is increased for values of the subjet radius $r \lesssim 0.01$.
 At this critical $r$ value, we have on average $n_{\rm subjets}/n_{\rm hadrons}\approx 0.75$.
 This observation is corroborated by the ROC curve in the lower panel, which shows that there is no performance loss in the JFN $(r=0.01)$ as compared to the PFN.
-This demonstrates that there is little-to-no information encoded in the very soft/collinear emissions relevant for discriminating $q$ vs. $g$ jets, and suggests that IRC safe inputs are sufficient for the purpose of $q$ vs. $g$ classification.
+This demonstrates that there is little-to-no information encoded in the very collinear emissions relevant for discriminating $q$ vs. $g$ jets, and suggests that collinear safe inputs are sufficient for the purpose of $q$ vs. $g$ classification.
 In section \ref{sec:learning}, we will further discuss the physical interpretation of this critical $r$ value.